Home » Email Forwarding Reflects on You

 Know who you can trust with your emails.

-This week I received two site visitor emails upset that someone they trusted, in this case, friends, forwarded their emails to others without their knowledge.
+Recently, site visitors have reached out upset that someone they trusted, such as friends and family members, forwarded their emails to others without their knowledge.
 They understandably felt betrayed.

 They found out after the fact.
-Someone who received those emails ratted out the unscrupulous forwarder.
+The person who received those emails ratted out the unscrupulous forwarder.
+Trust has been broken on all sides.

 What You Forward and How, Speaks Volumes